How To Let Go Of The Past And Trust Again

 What to Do When You Have Trust Issues

 It takes some self-awareness to recognize that some of us find it more challenging to establish a bond, including mutual trust with others.
-We’ve been greatly hurt in the past, and we don’t like how we feel when someone betrays us, and we develop trust issues.
+We’ve been greatly hurt in the past, and we don’t like how we feel like when someone betrays us, and we develop trust issues.
 We believe that it is easier to save ourselves from trusting others than to take the risk of getting hurt again.
 You may find it hard to trust if the idea of intimacy scares you, especially because you are bringing baggage from past relationships.
 When you have trust issues, there is this tendency to assume that negative things will happen by making yourself more vulnerable.
 However, it takes vulnerability to establish a close bond with anyone.

 How to Make Yourself More Vulnerable

-Making yourself open to new relationships or accepting people from the past back into your lives involves that level of risk that puts you outside of your comfort zone.
+Making yourself open to a new relationship or accepting people from the past back into your lives involves that level of risk that puts you outside of your comfort zone.
 You have to be willing to start sharing your private feelings and thoughts.
 These are the ones you would usually save for close relatives and friends we trust.
 Typically, becoming vulnerable to a new person requires sharing these intimate details of your life a little bit at a time.
 You see how the other person responds to that information and quickly learn whether it is okay to continue getting closer.
 There is a risk that anyone new to you will put up a good act for a while, fooling you that he or she is worthy of your trust.
 This person may later spill those details of your private life to others, but that’s why you take your time sharing personal information.

 How to Establish Healthy Boundaries